john-thuo1/john-thuo1/README.md

 Currently, I'm exploring the fascinating realms of Artificial Intelligence & Cloud Development.
 I'm eager to expand my knowledge and keep up with the latest advancements in these fields.

-If you'd like to connect or discuss exciting opportunities, don't hesitate to reach out to me at j.mwangi@alustudent.com or johnmatrixthuo@gmail.com.You can also find me on [LinkedIn](https://www.linkedin.com/in/john-thuo-427210aa/) or check out my articles on [Medium](https://medium.com/@johnthuo).
+If you'd like to connect or discuss exciting opportunities, don't hesitate to reach out to me at j.mwangi@alustudent.com.
+You can also find me on [LinkedIn](https://www.linkedin.com/in/john-thuo-427210aa/) or check out my articles on [Medium](https://medium.com/@johnthuo).

 Let's collaborate, innovate, and create remarkable experiences together!